Fus3n/cupscript/README.md

 CupScript is a simple scripting language made using python

-It includes some basic functions, variables, loops, and some other built in functions but it is not a full language.
+It includes some basic functionality like variables, loops, and some other built in functions but it is not a full language.
 I made it to learn how programming languages work and how to make a language specifically interpreted languages.

-Heres an installation/run guide for whoever that wants to try it out.
+Heres an installation/run guide if you want to try it out.

 # Installation: